ocornut/imgui/docs/FAQ.md

 slider->BindData<float>(&m_MyValue);
 parent->Add(slider);
 ```
-This is only meant to give you a intuitive feeling of the main differences, but everything goes deeper than that.
+This is only meant to give you a intuitive feeling of the main differences, but pros & cons goes deeper than that.

 Some of those properties are typically associated to the umbrella term "IMGUI", but the term has no simple and well-agreed definition.
 There are many erroneous statements and misunderstanding with what IMGUI means.
 It is partly caused by the fact that most popular IMGUI implementations (including Dear ImGui) have originated from game industry needs and have targetted very specific use cases, causing people to conflate IMGUI properties with what a specific library does.
 However, it is perfectly possible to implement an IMGUI library that would have very different properties than e.g. Dear ImGui.
 My take on defining what an IMGUI is: